top of page

 MS Students:

 • Felix Oppong: M.S.
-Civil Engineering, New Jersey Institute of Technology, Fall 2023- Spring 2024Research Topic: Assessment of wellbore integrity using cementitious materials.
+Civil Engineering, New Jersey Institute of Technology, Fall 2023- Spring 2024Research Topic: Assessment of limestone-based cementitious materials.

 • Ayushka More: M.S.
-Civil Engineering, New Jersey Institute of Technology, Fall 2022- Spring 2023Research TopicBentonite applications as an underground seal in geo-engineering.
+Civil Engineering, New Jersey Institute of Technology, Fall 2022- Spring 2023Research TopicBentonite applications a seal in geo-engineering.

 Undergraduate Student Researchers:

 • Saad Rehmatullah: B.S.
-Civil Engineering [Class of 2026], New Jersey Institute of Technology, Fall 2022- Spring 2023; Research Topic: Soil thermal conductivity measurement for buried infrastructure.
+Civil Engineering [Class of 2026], New Jersey Institute of Technology, Fall 2022- Fall 2024; Research Topic: Soil thermal conductivity measurement for buried infrastructure.

 • Jason Lin: B.S.
 Civil Engineering [Class of 2025], New Jersey Institute of Technology, Fall 2022- Spring 2023; Research Topic: Improvement of geomaterials with geopolymers and underground waste disposal.